-I believe that if farmers had access to unbiased information and education, the use of insecticides would be reduced.
 Crops can tolerate and recover from a certain level of 'pest' infestation.
 Insecticides are expensive, and in some cases, crops can be monitored to identify threshold levels, so that in theory, insecticide should only be applied once that threshold has been exceeded.

-I'd like to ask you, please to share the following image as widely as you can, in order to help raise awareness of this point.
+I'd like to ask you to please share the following image as widely as you can, in order to help raise awareness of this point.

 By raising awareness of this issue, we may gradually encourage farmers to think abuot the amount of insecticide they are using, the cost to them, and their sources of information.
 Eventually, we may see positive change.